Grainne10/applied_statistics/README.md

 - Sampling variability under the normal distribution
 - Analysing type II error rates in t-tests
 - Comparing ANOVA with multiple pairwise tests.

 The notebook is designed to present clear reasoning, well explained methods, and results that reflect both the statistical theory and what I’ve learned in the course.

 ## Contents
 `problems.ipynb`: A Jupyter notebook with an explanation of how I completed the tasks, including command usage and data analysis.
 `README.md`: Provides an overview of the project, explains its purpose, and describes how to run the code in this repository.
-`img/`: A directory containing images used in the project `requirements`: A text file listing the dependencies required to run the project, including libraries such as pandas and jupyter.
+`img/`: A directory containing images used in the project.
+`requirements`: A text file listing the dependencies required to run the project, including libraries such as pandas and jupyter.
 `.gitignore`: Specifies files and directories that should be ignored by Git.

 ## Installation

 To run this project, Python and Jupyter Notebook must be installed on your system.
 All required Python packages are listed in the `requirements.txt` file.